pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-intro.md

 ## slide: "Platform Economy" (Seite 21, 22)

-- And then we get from there to **platforms**.
+- And then we get from there to <span style="color:red">**platforms**</span>.
 Because suddenly these platforms have been established.
-So we could now **write** and now we could write and now the platforms came up, eg. Amazon, Ebay, Facebook, Google, and so on.
-And interestingly enough, most of these platforms had also had their counterpart in Germany.
+- So we could now <span style="color:red">**write**</span> and now we could write and now the platforms came up, **eg. Amazon, Ebay, Facebook, Google**, and so on.
+  - And interestingly enough, most of these platforms had also had their **counterpart in Germany**.
 In Germany, we had studiVZ. studiVZ was the Facebook of Germany where students interact.
 We had SchülerVZ, where the school guys interacted.
 All that was available, but it was completely bought over then by Facebook.
-Wikipedia, Amazon, Ebay, it allowed us to contribute.
-And that was also the time when YouTube came out.
-Or Flickr.
+- Wikipedia, Amazon, Ebay, it allowed us to **contribute**.
+And that was also the time when **YouTube** came out.
+Or **Flickr**.
 Flickr was the Instagram of the web1 or web2.
 Flickr was something where you could upload images.
 - And that's the foundation now.
-That's actually the foundation for AI nowadays.
+That's actually the **foundation for AI** nowadays.
 Because we contributed a lot of content that is now being used for AI to train the LLMs.
 We told the LLMs that a cat image looks like a cat because we uploaded pictures and so that it's just detecting that that's a cat.
 And that's the reason why AI is so powerful at the moment.

 ## slide: "Web developments with an impact on digitization" (Seite 23)